Skip to main content

 frequently asked questions

 Incomplete applications will not be reviewed.
 The top 100 candidates who satisfactorily meet these criteria will be invited for an interview.
 All applications and required materials, including letters of recommendation, must be received by the deadline.
 A non-refundable $1,000 deposit is due upon program acceptance and will be applied to program tuition.
+No more than two (2) prerequisite course may remain outstanding by the chosen application deadline.
+In addition, these prerequisites must be completed prior to matriculation into the program.

 For additional questions, contact OTD@tcu.edu